FREE shipping on all orders over $100 (CAD & US)

 Get in Touch

 With conventional anti-perspirant and deodorant sticks, we prohibit the body from sweating by blocking the pores.
 Many people have commented on how conventional deodorants leave a film on the body that is hard to remove.
-Every time you apply your natural deodorant with your fingertips, remember the good you are doing your body.
+Every time you apply your deodorant with your fingertips, remember the good you are doing your body.
 You are allowing your skin a chance to sweat and detox naturally.

 Reduce Plastic, Re-use Your Tin

 Sola Skincare aims to reduce our ecological imprint by choosing the greenest option.
 The number one reason we chose a tin for our Coconut Deodorant is to reduce the use of plastic.
 While we have looked at the option of having a cardboard and compostable push-top deodorant, the cost is prohibitive at the moment and we've had feedback that it can be messy and difficult to use.

 We’ve all heard the 3-Rs--reduce, reuse, and recycle.
 When we commit to an eco-friendly lifestyle, we find creative ways to follow this saying.
 Once you have finished the Coconut Deodorant in your tin, we recommend that you wash and re-use it for other purposes--something you can't do with the conventional stick packaging.

 Here are 5 (Sola-tested!) ways to re-use your tins:

 Learn more about our Coconut Deodorant here.